TheGoodlike13/liberty_or_death/README.md

 Interestingly, their example seems to use a more LAN-like IP in brackets, which is, I suppose, what Samba is suggesting to use.
 But they use `8.8.8.8` in actuality, which is what MY Samba suggested.
-I'm guessing this come from the DNS file we created.
+I'm guessing this comes from the DNS file we created.

 > Administrator password: